petreyus/Data2Server-React-Native.tsx-/README.md

 1: Change the IP address to your localhost.

-   *^NOTE: don't use 'localhost' since if youre testing on your mobile device it will refer to itself and  not connect).*
+   *^NOTE: don't use 'localhost' since if you're testing on your mobile device it will refer to itself and  not connect).*

 2:` Expo start` (once you navigate to the correct folder).